microsoft/YADA/web/README.md

-# Web frontend for SQL API
+# Web frontend for YADA

 ## Usage

-Simple PHP web page that can access the [SQL API](../api/README.md).
+Simple PHP web page that can access the [YADA API](../api/README.md).
 It will show something like this:

 ![web](web.png)